-North Grove Campground.
-This campground has 7 accessible campsites; 17, 18, 19, 20, 65, 67, and 73.
+North Grove Campground: This campground has 9 accessible campsites.
 Sites have accessible tables and tent pads with firm surfaces.
 Restrooms with showers are accessible.

-Oak Hollow Campground.
-Site number 80 includes accessible parking, furnishings and firm sufaces, but some users may need help with slopes on the route to the restroom.
-Restrooms with showers: The unisex restroom/shower combination building by the accessible site is accessible and the parking space adjacent to the restroom is accessible.
+Oak Hollow Campground: Site number 80 includes accessible parking, furnishings and firm sufaces, but some users may need help with slopes on the route to the restroom.
+The unisex restroom/shower combination building by the accessible site is accessible and the parking space adjacent to the restroom is accessible.

-Beaver Creek, (White Fir) Environmental Camp.This hike in campground has an accessible restroom and only two campsites, one of which is accessible.
+Beaver Creek: The White Fir Environmental Camp hike in campground has an accessible restroom and only two campsites, one of which is accessible.
 The accessible trail is approximately 1/8 mile from the accessible parking space.

-The Beaver Creek Trail is a 3/4 mile accessible trail that originates from the South Grove parking area and Beaver Creek Picnic Area.
+The Beaver Creek Trail is a 0.75 mile accessible trail that originates from the South Grove parking area and Beaver Creek Picnic Area.
 Accessible parking is available at both the South Grove Trailhead and Beaver Creek Picnic Trailhead locations.
 Accessible picnicking is available at the Beaver Creek Picnic Area.
-The trail is constructed of compact soil and gravel and provides scenic views along Beaver Creek.
+The trail is constructed of compacted soil and gravel and provides scenic views along Beaver Creek.

-Jack Knight Hall This facility is now accessible and and available for special events.
+Jack Knight Hall is now accessible and available for special events.
 Accessible parking, routes, and exterior restroom are provided.